 The breathing rhythms involved in your yoga routine will help increase the oxygen levels in your blood and eliminate toxins, all of which contribute to rejuvenating your body.
 By focusing on your breathing you distract yourself from regular, daily worries and reduce anxiety and stress.

 Here are some pre-sleep yoga poses you can try before bedtime:

 - Balasana (child's pose)

 - Janu Sirsasana (head-to-knee pose)

 - Baddha Konosana (bound angle pose)

-The benefits of yoga are numerous; not only does it help improve sleeping problems such as insomnia, it also improves physical strength and flexibility, breathing, mental focus and can also reduce stress.
+The benefits of yoga are numerous; not only does it help improve sleeping problems such as insomnia, but it also improves physical strength and flexibility, breathing, mental focus and can also reduce stress.

 Of course, even if you do plenty of yoga in your calming bedtime routine, you’re good night’s sleep is only ever going to be as good as the bed you sleep in.
 If you think you’ve tried every hack under the sun for a better night’s sleep, take a look at our amazing Sonno mattress and see how we could give you a more comfortable night’s sleep!